Wikia/guidelines/Java/README.md

-# Wikia's Java Coding Guidelines
+# Fandom's Java Coding Guidelines

-All code should be developed for, and compiled with Java 8.
+All code should be developed for, and compiled with Java 11.

 Our standard package prefix is com.wikia